LuckyMace/Members/README.md

 * Use SpringSecurityTest class for testing basic user authentification

 #Possible improvements
-* There are no tests in app.
-There should be added JUnit\Mockito unit testing for basic methods;
+* There could be added JUnit\Mockito unit testing for basic methods;

 * MongoDB running locally.
 It could be added like another container to Docker.
 But sometimes it's not best practice.